project-chip/connectedhomeip/docs/guides/darwin.md

 ## Source Compatibility

-Each release of an operating systems, or developer preview release brings a new SHA from this repository, which can be helpful for to reference which changes are present in the release for testing.
+Each release of an Apple operating system, or developer preview release may bring a new SHA from this repository, which can be helpful for to reference which changes are present in the release for testing.

+Listed are the Current SHAs:

 -   iOS/iPadOS/tvOS 16.1:
     [`33f6a910cd9a8a0cfdd7088e2f43efd2f7f566a7`](https://github.com/project-chip/connectedhomeip/commits/33f6a910cd9a8a0cfdd7088e2f43efd2f7f566a7)